gvwilson/sensibleadventures/litany.md

 "Sure,"
 George said, shaking it.
-"Is this–do you think this is whatever Mom had?"
+"Is this–do you think this is what Mom had?"

-Doctor Biczo shook his head.
-"I don't know what this is," he confessed.
-He glanced at a visibly-tired Robbie.
+Doctor Biczo shrugged and glanced at a visibly-tired Robbie.
 "I'll give you two a moment."

 George closed the door quietly after the doctor left.